balt-dev/SSpy/README.md

 > What's planned?

 Opening .sspm maps and raw text maps, and saving as .sspm files.\
-Quantum notes will obviously be supported, but beziers are a no-go.
+Quantum notes will obviously be supported, but beziers might be annoying.

 > Why is there no Vulnus support?